SAML SSO Configuration

 Make sure your SAML IdP (Identity Provider) provides a signed login Assertion.
 This is mandatory for the Assertion verification by the Platform.

-Encrypted Assertion and Signed Logout are currently not supported by the Platform.
+Signed Logout is currently not supported by the Platform.

 Enable SAML Integration